 10 year old Lucia learns to shoot a Maasai bow at Naboisho Camp on the edge of the Masai Mara

-Many safari camps have now developed children’s activity programs and some even have a dedicated guide for families.
-For the ages of 4 to 8 years, these programs mostly consist of a guide who takes the children under their wing.
-They will entertain them with a range of activities around camp (including story-telling, painting/drawing animals, birding and bug collecting).
-And they will keep an eye on them while the parents go on a game drives or any other activity.
-This can then develop into short bush walks (or "poo walks" during which they help the children collect pods, feathers, insects and leaves.
-And it teaches them to identify different animal spoor and droppings) and game drives.
+Many safari camps have children’s activity programs and some even have a dedicated guide for families.
+For children aged four to eight years, these programs mostly consist of a guide who takes the children under their wing.
+They will entertain them with a range of activities around camp (including storytelling, painting and drawing animals, birding and bug collecting).
+They will also keep an eye on the children while the parents go on game drives or enjoy other activities.
+This can then develop into short bush walks (or ‘poo walks’ during which the guides help the children collect pods, feathers, insects and leaves and teach them to identify different animal spoor and droppings) and game drives.

 5. Private Vehicle